splaisan/GenomicConsensus/doc/HowToQuiver.rst

 To make the most accurate consensus calls possible, Quiver makes use of a battery of quality value metrics calculated by the basecaller.
-By default, only a subset of these quality values are included in the ``.cmp.h5`` files produced by SMRTanalysis.
-To get a ``.cmp.h5`` with all the QVs loaded, you will need to use the ``Resequencing_QVs`` workflow within SMRTPortal.
+If you are using a SMRTportal installation verision 1.4 or later, then SMRTportal will load all the information Quiver needs, so you can skip the rest of this section.

-If you are using SMRTPortal 1.3.3 or later, ``Resequencing_QVs`` will already be installed.
+By default in older SMRTportal 1.3.3, only a subset of these quality values are included in the ``.cmp.h5`` files produced by SMRTanalysis.

-Otherwise, it is easy to install into your SMRTPortal installation.
+To get a ``.cmp.h5`` with all the QVs loaded, you will need to use the ``RS_Mapping_QVs`` protocol to create a ``cmp.h5`` file for Quiver.

-All you need to do is put the `Resequencing_QVs.1.xml`_ file into SMRTportal's ``common/protocols/`` directory, and `BLASR_QVs.1.xml`_ in the ``common/protocols/mapping`` directory.
+If you are using an older version than SMRTportal/SMRTanalysis 1.3.3, please upgrade.

 Automatic installation instructions
 -----------------------------------